Understanding What Mental Health Conditions Qualify for Disability Benefits

 Common qualifying conditions include depression, bipolar disorder, schizophrenia, anxiety disorders, and PTSD.

-The SSA assesses functional impairments using medical records, therapy notes, and professional evaluations to determine an individual’s ability to perform work-related tasks.
+The SSA assesses functional impairments using medical records, therapy notes, and professional evaluations.
+These determine your ability to perform work-related tasks.

-Applicants need medical records, therapy progress notes, medication history, and statements from healthcare providers detailing their condition and its impact on daily functioning.
+You need medical records, therapy progress notes, medication history, and statements from healthcare providers detailing your condition and its impact on daily functioning.

-Yes, multiple conditions may collectively contribute to a severe impairment, increasing the likelihood of qualifying for disability benefits.
+Yes.
+Multiple conditions may collectively contribute to a severe impairment, increasing the likelihood of qualifying.

 Contact Information